A Self-Evolving Agentic Framework for Metasurface Inverse Design: Introduction

 \section{Introduction}

 Metasurface design is increasingly cast as an inverse problem, in which a target optical response is specified and the corresponding structure is sought \cite{jensenTopologyOptimizationNanophotonics2011, moleskyInverseDesignNanophotonics2018}.
-This paradigm reflects the growing demand for broadband, multifunctional, and highly integrated meta-optical devices, whose associated design spaces are high-dimensional, strongly coupled, and resistant to intuition-guided exploration, particularly under freeform parameterizations \cite{chenReviewMetasurfacesPhysics2016, ouAdvancesMetaOpticsMetasurfaces2023, parkFreeformOptimizationNanophotonic2022, liEmpoweringMetasurfacesInverse2022, huang2024differentiable, huangEigendecompositionfreeInverseDesign2024}.
+This paradigm reflects the growing demand for broadband, multifunctional, and highly integrated meta-optical devices, whose design spaces are high-dimensional, strongly coupled, and resistant to intuition-guided exploration, particularly under freeform parameterizations \cite{chenReviewMetasurfacesPhysics2016, ouAdvancesMetaOpticsMetasurfaces2023, parkFreeformOptimizationNanophotonic2022, liEmpoweringMetasurfacesInverse2022, huang2024differentiable, huangEigendecompositionfreeInverseDesign2024}.
 In parallel, deep-learning-assisted methods have broadened the computational design landscape for metasurfaces and flat optics \cite{dongAdvancedDeepLearning2025, gaoInverseDesignFlat2022, dongAchromaticSingleMetalens2024}.
-Consequently, intuition-driven geometry tuning and parameter sweeps are no longer adequate for the efficient identification of high-performance structures, and computational inverse-design workflows have become central to metasurface research \cite{jensenTopologyOptimizationNanophotonics2011, moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022, huangInverseDesignPhotonic2023, huang3DPrintedMillimeterWaveFreeForm2024, huangEigendecompositionfreeInverseDesign2024}.
-Yet the growing centrality of inverse design has not translated into commensurate ease of automation.
-Converting a desired optical response into an executable design workflow still requires specialized knowledge of computational electromagnetics together with the software-engineering expertise needed for solver-specific workflow implementation and maintenance \cite{moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022}.
-These barriers often confine metasurface inverse-design workflows to relatively narrow, task-specific design problems, making them difficult to extend to more complex functionalities.
-The same limitations also make broader multiphysics applications harder to realize, thereby restricting further interdisciplinary exploration and development.
+As a result, manual geometry tuning and parameter sweeps no longer suffice to identify high-performance structures, and computational inverse-design has become central to metasurface research \cite{jensenTopologyOptimizationNanophotonics2011, moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022, huangInverseDesignPhotonic2023, huang3DPrintedMillimeterWaveFreeForm2024, huangEigendecompositionfreeInverseDesign2024}.
+Yet this growing centrality has not translated into commensurate ease of automation: converting a desired optical response into a working design program still requires specialized knowledge of computational electromagnetics together with the solver-specific software engineering needed to implement and maintain it \cite{moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022}.
+These barriers often confine inverse design to relatively narrow, task-specific design problems that are difficult to extend to more complex functionalities or to the broader multiphysics applications that interdisciplinary research requires.